girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_web_fonts.md

 # CSS WEB FONTS

-CSS Web Fonts allow us to use fonts that are not installed locally.
+CSS Web Fonts allow us to specify font files that are available on the web, to be downloaded along with the website when it is accessed.
+In other words, we can use fonts that  can be loaded from either a remote server or from the user's own computer .
 After choosing the the desired font, include the font file on the web server and you are good to go.
 This font can be defined within the CSS ` @font-face ` rule.

 ```css